 All whole round loops must appear perfectly round to the judge (Fig 33).
 If required, they must be wind corrected to have a constant radius.
 This wind correction is not only with regards to the roundness of the loop but also for the effect of any crosswind on the figure.
-Therefore, a standard deduction of 0.5 points per five (5) degrees should be applied if the finish point is displaced in a direction perpendicular to the plane of the loop (Fig. 34).
-In a heavy crosswind situation, a loop might be flown with visible crabbing and no deduction should be applied in this case.
+Therefore, a standard deduction of 0.5 points per five (5) degrees shall be applied if the finish point is displaced in a direction perpendicular to the flat spots (aircraft without a flight path radius) within the loop.